kfcampbell/octoherd-script-create-issue-templates/README.md

-# octoherd-script-pr-files
+# octoherd-script-create-issue-templates

-> Add files and create PRs across repositories.
-Useful for generating issue and PR templates.
+> Create PRs to add issue templates across repositories.

 The tool will scan the `templates` directory to determine issue templates.
 It will create an issue template for each file there, branch off of the latest default branch commit, and create a PR with the issue templates added.